ZheC/vncc/README.md

 cd build
 ```

 For this next step, please observe the instructions [here](http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html#building-opencv-from-source-using-cmake-using-the-command-line).
 Please add the `CMAKE_INSTALL_PREFIX` flag with appropriate options to the command below when you execute it.
+A good place would be in an empty `/home/<name>/local` directory.

 ```
 cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_TBB=ON  -D WITH_V4L=ON -D WITH_OPENGL=ON -D CUDA_ARCH_BIN=3.0 -D CUDA_ARCH_PTX=3.0 -D WITH_CUDA=ON -D WITH_VTK=ON -D WITH_CUBLAS=ON ..